javierbotero/BareMetalFormsAndHelpers/README.md

 1. You need to have Rails environment installed.
 [Click here for instructions](https://guides.rubyonrails.org/getting_started.html)
 2. Clone [this repository :blue_book:](https://github.com/javierbotero/BareMetalFormsAndHelpers.git)
+3. cd into the new folder
+4. Run `bundle install`
+5. Create a Database in order to store your instance models, you can do that running the migrations
+    - rake db:migrate
-3. Run the rails server
+6. Run the rails server
     - rails server
-4. Create a Database in order to store your instance models, you can do that running the migrations
-    - rake db:migrate

 ## Authors